 Principle #3: Be content with what you have.
 The tenth commandment is, “Thou shalt not covet.”
 Coveting means taking delight in something in a wrong way.
 I Timothy [6:10] says, “The love of money is the root of all evil.”
 Notice that it’s not money itself that is evil, but the love of money.
 There is nothing wrong with having money and possessions, but when those things have you, then there is a big problem.

-Recommended Course: Financial Peace University
+Course: Financial Peace University, by Dave Ramsey

-Recommended Book: Financial Peace Revisited
+Book: Financial Peace Revisited, by Dave Ramsey

 To leave a testimonial: